dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 Boltzmann machines and quantum neural networks provide powerful frameworks for generative and discriminative modeling using annealing quantum computers.
-Naturally, these models can be readily inserted into---or substitute for---subcomponents of existing models: for example, linear layers, activation functions, and attention modules.
+Naturally, these models can be readily inserted into---or substitute for---subcomponents of existing models, such as linear layers, activation functions, and attention modules.
 Thus there is interest in identifying areas for which practical benefits can be realized with quantum annealing-based machine learning methods.

-This section considers three performance indicators in which a annealing quantum computer has potential to improve upon classical baselines.
+This section considers three performance indicators in which an annealing quantum computer has potential to improve upon classical baselines.

 1)  Runtime